plutoxliu/plutoxliu.github.io/_pages/cv.md

 ======
 * Feb 2022 - present: Research assistant
   * Department of Marine Science, University of Otago, New Zealand
-  * Assisting research assoaciated with genetic/genomic analysis as well as general lab work
+  * Assist laboratory-based research with a focus on genomics.
+Also manage laboratory maintenance, provide induction and basic training for new users.

-* Feb 2020 - present: Tutor/Demonstrator
+* Feb 2020 - present: Senior Tutor/Demonstrator
   * Department of Zoology, University of Otago, New Zealand
-  * Teaching undergraduate students from first year to final year of multiple courses.
+  * Assist in-class teaching and direct laboratory practice of over five undergraduate courses

 * Jul 2019 - Feb 2020: Research Assistant
   * Department of Zoology, University of Otago, New Zealand
   * Assist research on freshwater disturbance through examining macroinvertebrate communities from streams in the local region.